TaguhiHakobyan/NotesStorerApi/source/includes/_errors.md

 This error section is stored in a separate file in <code>includes/_errors.md</code>.
 Slate allows you to optionally separate out your docs into many files...just save them to the <code>includes</code> folder and add them to the top of your <code>index.md</code>'s frontmatter.
 Files are included in the order listed.
 </aside>
  -->
-Notes Storer API returns general HTTP status codes in any of the following ranges:
+Note Storer API returns general HTTP status codes in any of the following ranges:

 - `2xx`: The range indicates that the request is successfully processed.
 - `4xx`: The range indicates that something is wrong with the request (incorrect parameters, failed authentication, and more).